archehr-qa/archehr-qa.github.io/index.md

 <p style="margin-top: -1.2em;">(Tentative)</p>

 * First call for participation: January 24 (Friday), 2025
-* Release of the development dataset: February 25 (Tuesday), 2025
+* Release of the development dataset: February 26 (Wednesday), 2025
 * Release of the public and hidden test datasets: March 25 (Tuesday), 2025
 * Submission of system responses: April 25 (Friday), 2025
 * Submission of shared task papers (optional): May 2 (Friday), 2025